hendrivermeulen/frequency-allocation-problem/README.md

 ### Brute Force
 To get the optimal solution we can use a BruteForce method by working out all the permutations and taking the best of those permutations.
-This is an easy and straight forward method to always provided you with the most optimal solution, however is of O(n!) complexity due to the looking through all the permutations for the best result.
+This is an easy and straight forward method to always provided you with the most optimal solution, however is of O(n!n^2) complexity due to the looking through all the permutations for the best result.

 ### Greedy Heuristic Algorithm
-The BruteForce method can be reduced in complexity by only taking the best solution at the given time, which is a greedy heuristic approach, however you still need to evaluate against all other vertices using their edges and each vertex is connected to the other bounding this implementation to at least O(n^2) but the calculation to determine the quality is also O(n^2) making this a O(n^4) complexity algorithm.
+The BruteForce method can be reduced in complexity by only taking the best solution at the given time, which is a greedy heuristic approach, however you still need to evaluate against all other vertices using their edges and each vertex is connected to the other bounding this implementation to at least O(n^2) but the calculation to determine the quality is also O(n^2) making this a O(n^3k) complexity algorithm.
 This will not always lead the most optimal solution but will be a lot faster and close to the most optimal solution.

 ### Priority Queue Algorithm
 To further improve the [Greedy Heuristic Algorithm](#greedy-heuristic-algorithm) the use of priority queues